bazel-contrib/rules_nodejs/docs/install.md

 ```

 > You could install a current bazel distribution, following the [bazel instructions].

 > If you use Bazelisk, see [this workaround](https://github.com/bazelbuild/bazelisk/issues/29#issuecomment-478062147) to get working command-line completion.

+> It's reasonable to globally-install bazelisk so you get a `bazel` command in your $PATH.
+> We don't recommend this with ibazel as the version is frequently changing.

 Next, create a `WORKSPACE` file in your project root (or edit the existing one)
 containing: